-Japan raises consumption tax, reviving worries over economy
+Japan raises sales tax to 10% amid signs economy weakening

 TOKYO (AP) — Japan’s national sales tax was raised to 10% from 8% on Tuesday, amid concerns that the long-delayed move could derail the fragile growth path of the world’s third largest economy.

-Government officials say ample measures have been taken to minimize the impact of the hike, which took effect Tuesday.
-Previous tax increases, a 2-point increase to 5% in 1997 and another to 8% in 2014, brought on recessions.
+Officials said ample measures were taken to cushion the impact of the hike after previous tax increases — a 2-point increase to 5% in 1997 and another to 8% in 2014 — brought on recessions.

 Prime Minister Shinzo Abe postponed this hike twice but said it was unavoidable given rising costs for elder care and a growing national debt as the population ages and shrinks.
-After decades of fiscal deficits that have taken the debt to more than twice the size of the economy, Abe has promised a return to balance by 2025, but that will require the economy to continue expanding at a healthy pace.
+After decades of fiscal deficits that have taken the debt to more than twice the size of the economy, Abe has promised a return to balance by 2025, but that will require growth to be sustained at a healthy pace.

+The sales tax hike coincided with the release of data showing business sentiment among large manufacturers worsening in September to its worst level since 2013.

+The result was better than expected, but the outlook is forecast to deteriorate further by December’s quarterly report of the Bank of Japan’s survey, called the “tankan.”

 The economy expanded at an annual pace of 1.8 percent in April-June, faster than anticipated.
 But slowing exports and rising prices for oil are expected to drag growth lower in coming months.

-The increase covers most goods and services from clothes, electronics to transportation and medical fees, but the government has sought to soften its impact with tax breaks for home and car purchases.
+The sales tax increase covers most goods and services from clothes, electronics to transportation and medical fees, but the government has sought to soften its impact with tax breaks for home and car purchases.
 It also kept the tax for groceries unchanged for low-income households and is providing free pre-school education to families.

 “We’ll take expeditious and utmost efforts to ward off any risk of a downward swing in the economy,” Chief Cabinet Secretary Yoshihide Suga said on the eve of the tax hike.